Experienced Miami Family Lawyers Manage Civil Annulments

 Trustworthy guidance for resolving issues stemming from an invalid marriage

-At Rafool, LLC, our Miami family law attorneys offer advice and representation for clients seeking annulments.
+At Rafool, PLLC, our Miami family law attorneys offer advice and representation for clients seeking annulments.
 Many people who have a religious objection to divorce would prefer to terminate their relationship with an annulment.
 The difference is that a divorce dissolves a validly created marriage, while an annulment declares a marriage void because it was never validly created.
 Therefore, the standards are much different.
 With a divorce, all that’s required is for one spouse to declare that the marital relationship is irretrievably broken.
 The court will not question where the marriage went wrong.
 But with an annulment, the burden is on the petitioner to prove the marriage was broken at the outset and either cannot be or has not been repaired.
 We explain the law carefully and assemble the evidence necessary to convince a court that you have valid grounds to declare your marriage void so you can legally claim that you have never been married.

 Two cases for Florida annulments: void and voidable marriages